zenstackhq/zenstack-docs/docs/the-complete-guide/part4/3-auth-ui.md

 }
 ```

-Our bare-minimum sign-up page is ready now.
+Our bare minimum signup page is ready now.
 Start the dev server and give it a try at [http://localhost:3000/signup](http://localhost:3000/signup).

 ```bash
 npm run dev